kylegmaxwell/flux-json-to-three/README.md

-# To use this repo clone it and install the dependencies.
+# To use this repo clone it and install the dependencies
 npm install
 npm run build